hoangduytran/blender-manual/manual/advanced/extensions/creating_repository/static_repository.rst

-The ``server-generate`` command can optionally create a simple website using the ``--html`` argument. which can be used to view extensions online, the links can dropped into Blender for installation.
+The ``server-generate`` command can optionally create a simple website using the ``--html`` argument. which can be used to view extensions online, the links can be dropped into Blender for installation.

 For a sample of the HTML code you can use to list all the extensions in the repository, use the ``html`` option